fondac/lunchpail/entrees/root-veg-tagine.md

 2. In a large bowl, mix all the oven ingredients.
 Transfer to a sheet pan.
 Bake for 30 minutes or until soft.
 3. In a small bowl, add the apricots and cover with hot water.
 4. In a Dutch oven, heat olive oil over medium heat and sauté onions until translucent.
 Add garlic and stir frequently until fragrant.
 5. Drain the apricots.
 Add the apricots, tomatoes, broth, and couscous to the Dutch oven.
-Bring to a boil then simmer for 10 min or until couscous is fully cooked.
+Bring to a boil then simmer for 15 min or until quinoa is fully cooked.
 6. Remove vegetables from oven.
 Add roasted vegetables and chickpeas to Dutch oven.
 Cook over low heat for 5 min to meld flavors.
 7. Serve with lemon, parsley, and harissa.